South Park Republican

 A South Park Republican is a type of Republican who holds center-right or libertarian political beliefs influenced by the popular American animated television series South Park.
-Many may hold generally conservative views on fiscal issues, but more moderate or liberal in regard to social issues such as LGBTQ rights and abortion.
-The term is arguably a contemporary variation on the older classical liberal, with an overlay of pop culture aesthetic.
-The term was coined by Andrew Sullivan in 2001.
+Many may hold generally conservative views on fiscal issues, but lean moderate or liberal in regard to social issues such as LGBTQ rights and abortion, and oppose political correctness and perceived wokeness.
+The term is arguably a contemporary variation on the older classical liberal and liberal-conservative, with an overlay of pop culture aesthetic.